6 mistakes parents make when kids want to quit a sport

 There’s a certain amount of peer pressure in sporting circles, among the parents as well as the kids.
 This might come back to the investment thing, where parents are wanting to feel that what they’re spending is worthwhile.

 It doesn’t matter what other parents think, does it?
 This is about your child and what they choose to do.

 And that’s where parents need to make sure they advocate for their son or daughter.
 The decision to quit will face a lot of pressure, particularly if they still show promise.
 Their coach will want them to continue.
 The team might feel like your child is letting them down.
 Officials may want them to stay on because of their potential.

 This is the time to be that mama or papa bear and stand up for your child.

 Mistake 6: Looking too far ahead

-When a child says they want to quit a sport, many parents will let their thoughts run forward and see them sitting on the couch, playing video games and eating a bag of chips.
+When a child says they want to quit a sport, many parents will let their thoughts run forward and see them sitting on the couch, eating chips.

 In our gymnastics club, most of the girls who retire stay involved in this way.
 It’s lovely to see them working with the younger girls, taking their hard earned knowledge and passing it on.
 Others go on to other sports or enjoy playing sport socially.

 What do you think?
 Is there another mistake that parents make when it’s time to walk away?
+Perhaps you’re struggling with your child’s choices right now.
 I’d love you to share your thoughts below.